 - Girls are more likely to experience online bullying than boys

 When people are bullied, the effects can last a lifetime.
 It can cause a lot of issues for children into adult life.
 The effects can happen to both the individual or group that is bullying.
 As well as, the individual or group being bullied.
-Innocent bystanders are also at risk of being effected negatively.
+Innocent bystanders are also at risk.

-Being bullied at any age can cause many negative effects both mentally and physically such as:
+At any age this can cause many negative effects both mentally and physically such as:

 - Illness (kids may get stomachaches, headaches or begin faking sick)